Installation

 While the prebuilt binaries cover many common use cases, you may need to build Minot from source to tailor it to your specific needs.
 Building from source requires the Rust toolchain to be installed on your system.

-To build the Minot TUI, there are some feature flags for embedding common network participants for convenience.
+To build the Minot bundled binary, there are some feature flags for embedding common network participants for convenience.
 A detailed list of supported flags can be found in the Minot features definition.

 With default settings, Minot builds with an integrated coordinator.
 When running the following command with no changes, you will get a minot binary with integrated Coordinator and a minot-coord binary, that is just a Coordinator.
 The standalone Coordinator is enough for sharing variables with the rat library.